ahkijimbi/ahkijimbi/README.md

 -->

 - 🔭 I’m currently working on : Narrow AI
-- 🌱 I’m currently learning : C & Python
+- 🌱 I’m currently learning : C, Python & ML
-- 👯 I’m looking to collaborate on : Both Machine & Symbolic Learning
+- 👯 I’m looking to collaborate on : Machine Learning
 - 🤔 I’m looking for help with : Embedded Systems with AI
 - 💬 Ask me about : Python
 - 📫 How to reach me : ahkijimbi@outlook.com